grothered/RiverNet/readme.txt

 4) makefile

-5) hectest.g05 -- this is the hecras geometry file that I am using to develop the code.
+5) hectest.g05 -- this is the (test) hecras geometry file that I am using to develop the code.
 Reasonably complex